PRINCIPAL / IB COORDINATOR

-In The CSoW I am a Maths teacher in Grades 4, 5 and Middle School and I am leading the Scratch coding club.
+In The CSoW I am a Maths teacher in Grades 5, 7,8 and Middle School Grade 3 and I am leading the Scratch coding club.

-I am mother of 3-year old twins – a boy and a girl.
+I am mother of 5-year old twins – a boy and a girl.
 I am very enthusiastic about time management and I am interested in creating home budget.

 Mr. Adam Pielaszek

 My adventure with The Canadian School of Warsaw began in November 2016.
 I teach history, civics and ethics.
 I have a Bachelor Degree in History and now I’ m in time of studies for a Master of History.
 I’ve also spent a few years on studying philosophy.
 I’m licensed karate and combat systems instructor with almost 30 years of experience in teaching children and youth.

 I believe in such way of teaching history which rather explains the historical processes than enforces pupils to learn material by heart.
 I love discussion lessons: asking questions and making children learning by answering them.

 On a personal note, I’ m a happy husband and proud father of two wonderful sons.
 I love journeys and visiting interesting places with my family.
 History is my passion but I also share my time with martial arts and classical music.